-Table 2.2 illustrates the Ammonia emission rate figures gathered from Sniffer ER26 Report.
+Table 2.2 illustrates the Ammonia emission rate figures gathered from published data contained in the BAT Reference Notes for the intensive rearing of poultry and pigs (2017).
 These specific Ammonia emission rates were utilised in the dispersion model to assess the Ammonia impact of the existing and proposed pig production facility on the surrounding area.
+For clarity, the particular production system is included within the tables.
+These were provided by the client.

-In addition, the following mitigation will be applied upon the facility to include:
+In addition, the following mitigation will be applied upon the proposed facility to include:

-- Implementation of IC-V+ system which will result in a net reduction of 60 to 70% of Ammonia from the housing system.
-In order to remain conservative, a net reduction of 50% was applied to the proposed Ammonia emission figures (i.e. House 15 and 16). - Frequent slurry removal will be implemented on Houses 4, 5, 8, 10, 14, 15 and 16. - 1% reduction in crude protein levels which will result in a 10% reduction in Ammonia emission factors for the proposed scenario (i.e. across all houses). - House 1, 14, 15 and 16 emissions will be vented through a 18 m meal bin (which will act as a stack). - Pigs that were previously located in House 7 and 9 will be moved to the new low emission housing 14.
+- Implementation of IC-V+ system which will result in a net reduction of Ammonia from the housing system.
+The specific system as described in BAT is referenced and it's published Ammonia emission factor for clarity.
+This will be implemented on House 15 and 16. - Frequent slurry removal (FSR) will be implemented on Houses 4, 5, 8, 10, 14, 15 and 16.
+The specific system as described in BAT is referenced and it's published Ammonia emission factor for clarity. - 1% reduction in crude protein levels which will result in a 10% reduction in Ammonia emission factors for the proposed scenario (i.e. across all houses). - House 1, 14, 15 and 16 emissions will be vented through an 18 m meal bin (which will act as a stack to aid dispersion). - Pigs that were previously located in House 7 and 9 will be moved to the new low emission housing 14.

 Table 2.2.
-Ammonia emission rates for specific pig type at the existing and proposed facility and related to the .
+Ammonia emission rates for specific pig type at the existing and proposed facility (see BAT Reference Notes for the intensive rearing of poultry and pigs, (2017).